Consider adopting the reuse techniques below to avoid building the same components over and over again.

-One way to handle the responses to yes/no questions is to use pattern matching in the response conditions:
+One way to handle the responses to yes/no questions is to use pattern matching in the custom rule:

-While that approach does work, it's error prone and not the most efficient, as it means you’ll need to enter the same patterns over and over again in the response conditions for all yes/no questions.
+While that approach does work, it's error prone and not the most efficient, as it means you’ll need to enter the same patterns over and over again in the rules for all yes/no questions.

 A better approach is to create two intents in the relevant domain–one intent for “yes” and the other for “no”–and to reuse the intents across the bot’s dialogs.
 You might name these as follows: